weedy3000/mcp_calculator/README.md

 # MCP_calculator
-This is an example of MCP usage, with functions of addition, subtraction, multiplication, and division
+This is an example of MCP usage, with functions of calculation, weather search and write document

 # Usage
 1. "`python -m mcp_tool`"